Jerry Seinfeld And More Celebs Have Ties To Countries In Trump Travel Ban

 While Jerry Seinfeld seems to be almost a spokesman for New York Jews, with his popular show, Seinfeld, he is actually of Syrian-Jewish descent, says the New York Daily News.

-Records from Ellis Island say that Selim Hosni, Jerry Seinfeld’s maternal grandfather came to this country in 1909 from Aleppo, Syria, aboard the S.S.
+Records from Ellis Island say that Selim Hosni, Jerry Seinfeld’s maternal grandfather, came to this country in 1909 from Aleppo, Syria, aboard the S.S.
 Hudson with his wife and infant daughter, Jerry Seinfeld’s mother.

 RELATED REPORTS BY INQUISITR